rahulgopinath/rahulgopinath.github.io/_posts/2021-10-26-regular-grammar-expressions.markdown

         if r is not None:
             new_rules.append(r)

-    # should we add emtpy rule match or not?
+    # should we add empty rule match or not?
     if [] not in d1:
         new_rules.append([])
     return new_rules